Case Study:

 The “How We’re Organized” page was restructured with a clearer, more accessible layout that explains team roles and connections, while the organizational chart was redesigned for easier comprehension and moved to its own dedicated page.
 Group and team pages gained a table of contents for improved scan-ability, a streamlined content hierarchy, and a contact block for key team members.
 The Scope & Purpose block was renamed “About” and expanded with sub-sections like Origin, Scope, Purpose, and Priorities to better communicate each group’s work.

-To improve communication and resource access, a new Meetings component now displays both upcoming and past meetings in one view, with direct downloads for agendas and minutes.
+To improve communication and resource access, meetings now display both upcoming and past meetings in one view, with direct downloads for agendas and minutes.
 Dedicated project pages with predefined content fields were also introduced to ensure consistent documentation and better organization of ongoing initiatives.
 These changes were guided by user feedback, comparative analysis, and iterative testing to meet the needs of internal staff while preserving familiar workflows.

 My Role: